 - Run the following command:

-- While executing the command, you’ll have to enter the Bitlocker password (the one a user specifies in the UI to access the encrypted volume).
+- While executing the command, you’ll have to enter the BitLocker password (the one a user specifies in the Windows GUI to access the encrypted volume).

-To decrypt the Bitlocker-encrypted data stored on the damaged volume, you need a recovery key or a boot key (if the system partition is encrypted).
+To decrypt data on a damaged volume encrypted with Bitlocker, you will need a recovery key or system boot key (if the system partition is encrypted).

 Run the data recovery using this key:

-If Bitlocker is used to encrypt the Windows system partition and a special boot key from a USB flash drive is used to boot your system, you can decrypt the volume this way:
+If BitLocker is used to encrypt the Windows system partition and a special boot key on the USB flash drive is used to boot the system, you can decrypt the volume this way:

 repair-bde F: G: -rk I:\2F538474-923D-4330-4549-61C32BA53345.BEK –Force